DoSomething/DoSomething-7.x/sites/all/modules/dosomething/crazyshit/README.md

 Setting up the Crazy $#!T Campaign
 ==============

-1. Enable the "Crazy $#!T Campaign" module
+1. Enable the "Crazy $#!T Campaign" module /admin/modules
+2. Run "drush cc all" from the command line to clear cache
-2. Run "drush updb" from the command line for any updates.
+2. Run "drush updb" from the command line for any updates
-3. Run "drush crazy-migrate" from the command line to set up the campaign.
+3. Run "drush crazy-migrate" from the command line to set up the campaign

-4. The campaign can be found at /crazy
+Done!
+The campaign can be found at /crazy

 A few things to note
 --------------